Conrad Sangma: Career

 Upon completing his studies, Sangma started his political career in the late 1990s, as the campaign manager for his father, P. A. Sangma for the Nationalist Congress Party (NCP).
-He contested his first election in 2004 losing by 182 votes.
-He was first elected to the State Assembly along with his brother James, both as NCP members in the 2008 state elections and later held several important portfolios in the state cabinet, including the Finance, Power, Tourism, GAD and IT and presented his first annual budget for Meghalaya within 10 days of debuting as a minister.
+He contested his first election in 2004, where he campaigned for a seat in the Garo Hills Autonomous District Council and lost by 182 votes.
+He was first elected to the State Assembly along with his brother James, both as NCP members in the 2008 state elections and later held several important portfolios in the state cabinet, including those of Finance, Power, Tourism, GAD and IT, and presented his first annual budget for Meghalaya within 10 days of debuting as a minister.
 From 2009 to 2013 Sangma held the post of Leader of Opposition in the Meghalaya Legislative Assembly.
+Sangma lost his seat in the 2013 Meghalaya Legislative Assembly election.

-In March 2016 he was elected national president of the National People's Party (NPP) following his father's death earlier that year.
-In May that year, contesting from Tura at the by-election to the Lok Sabha, he won by a record margin of 1.92 lakh votes.
+In March 2016 he was elected National President of the National People's Party (NPP) following his father's death earlier that year.
+In May that year, contesting from Tura in the by-election to the Lok Sabha, he won by a record margin of 1.92 lakh votes.